microsoftgraph/msgraph-beta-sdk-java/README.md

 ## 7. Supported Java versions

-The Microsoft Graph beta SDK for Java library is supported at runtime for Java 8+ and [Android API revision 15](http://source.android.com/source/build-numbers.html) and greater through [desugaring](https://developer.android.com/studio/write/java8-support.html#library-desugaring).
+The Microsoft Graph beta SDK for Java library is supported at runtime for Java 8+ and [Android API revision 26](http://source.android.com/source/build-numbers.html) and greater.

+Android developers targeting lower android API levels can do so by [enabling desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) in their project.

 ## 8. License